hieptl/netflix-clone/README.md

 };

 ```
 > 6th NOTE:
-> - Replace "apiKey" by your api key.
+> - Replace "apiKey" with your API key.
 >
-> - Replace "projectId.firebaseapp.com" by your auth domain.
+> - Replace "projectId.firebaseapp.com" with your auth domain.
 >
-> - Replace "https://databaseName.firebaseio.com" by your database url.
+> - Replace "https://databaseName.firebaseio.com" with your database URL.
 >
-> - Replace "bucket.appspot.com" by your storage bucket.
+> - Replace "bucket.appspot.com" with your storage bucket.

-- Step 7: In fact, we should store credentials in .env file (environment file).
-Env file should not be comitted to your git repository.
-Therefore, you need to create .env file in your root folder with the following content.
+- Step 7: In fact, we should store credentials in a .env file (environment file).
+Env file should not be committed to your git repository.
+Therefore, you need to create a .env file in your root folder with the following content.

 ```js
 REACT_APP_FIREBASE_API_KEY=AIzaSyDInCnshdBWbn_0IGLqEgLwM0fg8wLDGGA